List of Game Boy accessories: e-Reader

 The e-Reader is a card reader add-on released for the Game Boy Advance in 2002.
 The add-on is plugged directly into the cartridge slot of the Game Boy Advance.
 Its main function is scanning e-Reader cards to play minigames and ported NES games, or to unlock special content for certain Game Boy Advance and GameCube games.
 There is only one version of the e-Reader outside Japan, but there are two Japanese versions.
 Japan's first version of the add-on came without a link cable port among other things.
 But the second version (e-Reader+ in Japan, simply "e-Reader" in Australia and North America) came with a few improvements, including a new link cable port allowing support for multiplayer gameplay and the GameCube Game Boy Advance Cable.
 These improvements add extra functionality that can be taken advantage of using link cables with games like Pokémon Ruby and Sapphire.

+Game Boy Advance Infra-Red Adapter

+Exclusive to Cyberdrive Zoids, this adapter was not sold separately and is incompatible with the Game Boy Micro.